opendcs/opendcs/docs/source/dev-docs.rst

 Caveats
 -------

-OpenDCS supports several implementations, the XML database, the baseline Postgres and Oracle database, USBR's HDB and USACE's CWMS.
-While each share the same fundamental concepts portions of the implementation, like Site names and Data type parameter names (e.g. are we measuring Stage, Elevation, Precipitation, etc).
+OpenDCS supports several implementations, the XML database, the baseline Postgres and Oracle database, two additional Oracle Databases:
+USBR's HDB and USACE's CWMS.

+Each share the same fundamental concepts.
+However, portions of the implementation, like Site names and Data type parameter names (e.g. are we measuring Stage, Elevation, Precipitation, etc) are handle differently.

 These tests are intended to be independent of these concerns; however, the current tests getting merged in are for the baseline implementation which was Derived from CWMS and directly shares naming and data labelling styles.
 Given a new implementation it is quite likely that work will be required to handle this situation.
 We will address this situation when it happens and you should not be afraid to reach out in discussions if you are having difficulties.